Internships

 Students smile in NBCUniversal talent office

 To obtain an internship, you will most likely need to apply for the opportunity.
 Internships are posted year-round and employers typically post internship opportunities an average of six months before the internship begins.
-This means that if you are seeking a summer internship, you should typically plan to apply at the end of the fall semester.
+This means that if you are seeking a summer internship, you should plan to apply at the end of the fall semester.

 Types of Internships

-Academic internships require enrollment in an elective internship course.
+Academic internships require enrollment in an internship course.
 They can be paid or unpaid.
 The duration of the internship is the academic term.

 If you have found an internship and would like to enroll in an academic internship course, view this road map on how to request an academic internship.